 xDBML in 5 minutes

-xDBML is a strict superset of DBML, extended for the data shapes DBML can't: nested objects, arrays of records, polymorphism, named reusable types, JSON columns with known schema, target-native vocabulary (MongoDB collections, Avro records, Cassandra keyspaces), property-bearing graph edges, views, AI-readiness metadata, and a structured custom-properties mechanism.
+xDBML is a strict superset of DBML, extended for the data shapes DBML can't: nested objects, sub-documents, maps, structs, records, arrays, lists, sets, tuples, polymorphism, named reusable types, JSON columns with known schema, target-native vocabulary (MongoDB collections, Avro records, Cassandra keyspaces), property-bearing graph edges, views, AI-readiness metadata, and a structured custom-properties mechanism.

 The first 60 seconds